ShivaniBollabattin21/calculator-behaviour-shivaniBollabattin21/addition.md

 # Addition

-Scenario: Addition of two postive numbers .
+Scenario: Addition of two positive numbers .
   Given: The Calculator is ON .
   When:  The user enters two numbers and gives the '+' operator .
   Then:  The sum of two numbers is displayed .